-Because fiction tends to be black and white, the REMF usually isn't portrayed as someone who got lucky, but as someone who kissed a lot of fat, rich behind.
+Because fiction tends to be black and white, the REMF usually isn't portrayed as someone who got lucky, or as someone doing a superficially dull but vital job, but as someone who kissed a lot of fat, rich behind.
 A REMF will be someone who pulled some strings themselves

 or had Daddy call the right people

 to get a cushy post.
 He's a Senator's son, or a celebrity, or he's got a lot of money

 in the bank.
 It's never luck, or actual skill, it's who he is and who he knows

 is, naturally, different.
 The military is a big organization, and a lot of necessary jobs don't involve getting immediately shot at by random [INSERT BAD GUY HERE]'s.
 In fact, in modern armed forces, there's roughly 10-15 REMFs working in support for every soldier actually pulling a trigger at the front.
 This doesn't mean the REMF isn't resented, mind you, he's still a REMF who isn't deep in the shit at the moment - though many frontline grunts won't care and still hold grudges.